OSI model layers explanation and Functions

 12. Example Message Flow

-There are two important building blocks of the OSI model.
+There are two essential building blocks of the OSI model.
 First, the model is based on layered architecture, and in another, there are primitives between the layers for communication.
 The primitives could be based on function calls or message passing.
-The former is called tightly coupled while the latter is called loosely coupled.
+The former is called tightly coupled, while the latter is loosely coupled.

 What is a layer in the OSI model?
 A layer is an independent entity that implements a fixed set of functionalities.
-A layer provides services to the upper layer and uses the services of the lower layer.
-For the upper layer, it is a service provider while the lower layer is a service user.
+A layer provides services to the upper Layer and uses the services of the lower Layer.
+The upper Layer is a service user, while the lower Layer is a service provider.

 Layers can be loosely coupled or tightly coupled